Gain market access in Malaysia with MDB approval and certification

 Malaysian Medical Devices Bureau (MDB) and conformity assessments

-The Malaysian Medical Device Act 2012 (Act 737) was fully enforced as of the 1 July 2013.
+The Malaysian Medical Device Act 2012 (Act 737) was fully enforced on July 1, 2013.
 The regulation of medical devices in Malaysia is carried out by the regulatory authority called Medical Devices Bureau (MDB), Ministry of Health.

-Parts of the execution and surveillance of a regulation task of the regulatory authority may be delegated to reliable private bodies called a CAB.
+Parts of the execution and surveillance of the Regulation by the regulatory authority may be delegated to reliable private bodies called a CAB.
 BSI has been approved as a CAB.

 Malaysian Medical Device Regulations

 The regulation of medical devices in Malaysia is carried out by the regulatory authority called Medical Devices Bureau (MDB), Ministry of Health.
-Parts of the execution and surveillance of a regulation task of the regulatory authority may be delegated to reliable private bodies called CABs.
+Parts of the execution and surveillance of the Regulation by the regulatory authority may be delegated to reliable private bodies called CABs.
 These CABs need to be designated and within surveillance of the regulatory authority.
 BSI has been designated as capable of assessing to both QMS ISO 13485 and Good Distribution Practices for Medical Devices (GDPMD).

 Malaysian Medical Device classification and registration